 The CLOSE() function closes an open dataset—this automatically happens at the end of a DATA step but is very important to remember in macro contexts.

-The ATTRC and ATTRN functions are used to retrieve the value of a character and numeric attributes of a SAS data set, respectively.
+The ATTRC and ATTRN functions retrieve the value of a character and numeric attributes of a SAS data set, respectively.

 ATTRN() is used to return “numeric” attributes, and ATTRC is used to return “character” attributes, but both take a data-set-id and an attribute-name as arguments.